St Albans High School for Girls

 DRAMA, ART & MUSIC

 Music is another big part of school life, with orchestras, choirs and ensembles galore.
-These include symphony and chamber orchestras led by a professional conductor and Junior, Middle and Senior Choirs, Junior and Senior Chamber Choirs, Flute Choir, Guitar Ensemble, Chamber Ensembles (Quintents, Quartets, Trios), Early Music Ensemble, Lower Strings Ensemble, Brass Ensemble, and Saxaphone Ensemble.
+These include large symphony and chamber orchestras led by a professional conductor and Junior, Middle and Senior Choirs, Junior and Senior Chamber Choirs, an A Cappella choir, three concert bands, a jazz band as well as over 20 chamber groups (string quartets, piano trios etc.) and a plethora of other instrumental ensembles, including pop bands.
 The choirs have the added benefit of being able to perform in St Albans Cathedral and each year there’s an annual performance at a major external concert venue such as St John’s Smith Square, Barbican, and Watford Coliseum.

 Around 50% of pupils learn an instrument at school too and it’s common for girls to go to Oxbridge with choral scholarships.
 Like Drama, House Song is a hotly contested event that involves around two thirds of the girls.
-Plenty of chance to shine in musical composition too – in 2020 two students’ pieces were performed for the BBC 30 second composer challenge.
+Plenty of chance to shine in musical composition too – in 2020 two students’ pieces were selected for the BBC Young Composer: 30 Second Composition Challenge.

 There’s a fabulous choice of languages you can study here.
-Take your pick from French, Spanish, Italian, Classical Greek, Italian, German and Mandarin.
+Take your pick from French, Spanish, Latin, Classical Greek, German and Mandarin.

 The science facilities are tip-top, and science is extremely strong here.
 The Hawking Building was extended in 2015 at a cost of £2.1m and has state-of-the-art facilities.
 Chemistry A Level is taken by a third of the sixth form, which surely has to be a record breaker.